aaron-grau/curic/react/demos/fruit_stand_demos/fruit_stand_01/README.md

 ---

-If you want to run the code yourself, follow these instructions:
+If you want to run the source code yourself, follow these instructions:
   1. Download [zip][zip].
   2. Unzip and cd to the app's root directory.
   3. Run `npm install` to install the Redux npm packages.
   4. Run `webpack` to compile `bundle.js`.
   4. `open index.html` to see the app in the browser.
   5. Open Dev Tools to see the app's Redux store in action.
+    + Available for testing on the `window` are the app's Redux `store`, and actions `addOrange` and `addApple`.

 [zip]: ./fruit_stand_01.zip